Right To Work In The UK

-In order to enter and teach in the UK and earn money from it, it is not enough to simply have a passport from your own country.
+In order to earn a wage as teacher, it is not enough to simply have a passport from your own country.
 You need a visa to let you live and work in the UK for a pre-arranged length of time.

 UK Residency and British Ancestry

 Many teachers are able to enter the UK based on ancestral connections to the UK, UK citizenship and European citizenship.
 The most common entry clearances on which our teachers work are:

 Those eligible for a UK passport include people who were born in the UK, have been naturalised in the UK or can prove legitimate descent from a mother or father born in the UK.

 European Economic Area (EEA) Passport and Swiss Nationals

 If you possess a passport from a member country of the European Economic Area (EEA) or are a Swiss National you are entitled to work in the UK.

 If you do not currently possess a passport from an EEA country or Switzerland but you have a parent or grandparent born in one of these countries, you may be eligible for a passport enabling you to work in the UK.
 You will need to check with the relevant authorities.